-While both cannabis and psychedelics are regulated under the same federal law: Controlled Drugs and Substances Act (CDSA), most researchers and investors are not vying for the recreational use of psychedelics.
+While both cannabis and psychedelics are regulated under the same federal law: The Controlled Drugs and Substances Act (CDSA), most researchers and investors are not vying for recreational use.

 “At this stage, I think that a discussion of decriminalization of psychedelics (for recreational purposes) is premature,” says Merk, adding that for the foreseeable future, permitted uses of psychedelics will be limited to medicinal, scientific and religious contexts.